Notes on the content of the site:

 I do enjoy making picture of things I find uplifting, or beautiful I suppose, that's a start.
 Perhaps others might find something similar in some of them.
 What are the odds?

 Of course, I am sure it's deeper than that, I have always felt a part of nature, more so than 'society' to be sure.
-From a life in conservation and ecological science to a chance now retired to combine this with an interest and training in photography from a (much) earlier life, although things have changed somewhat since the days of film and knocking over trays of chemicals in a dark (totally black more like) room.
+From a life in conservation and ecological science to a chance now retired to combine this with an interest and training in photography from a (much) earlier life, although things have changed somewhat since the days of film and knocking over trays of chemicals in a dark room.

 So, I take pictures of things I am lucky enough to see (while carrying a ton and a half of camera and lens) and wonder if they're worth sharing.
 Only you can tell that.

-Of course, it is also true that I spend ages taking pictures and editing them (we will come on to this in a methods section much later).
+Of course, it is also true that I do spend ages taking pictures and editing them (we will come on to this in a methods section much later).
 I look at some of my images and go 'aaaaarh' (99.999% of course evoke urrgh).
 And that's it, I see them, now you can too, and may your cup runneth over with joy!

 And so, have we found out why?
 No. I still clearly have no idea, but I suppose it does provide some sort of an excuse to carry on doing what I do.
 Look it's this or knitting, and I aint got the patience for that.
 Besides I'd put an eye out.